bxparks/AceTimeClock/README.md

 }
 }
 ```

-This class is relatively new (added in v1.4) and may require more extensive
-testing.
-I have done some rough testing on the STM32F103 (Blue Pill) and the
-STM32F411 (Black Pill) dev boards.

 The `StmRtcClock` uses the `STM32RTC::getInstance()` singleton instance from the
 `STM32RTC` library which should be configured in the global